It’s Plastic Free July – how to be part of the solution

 - Look for alternative products packed in paper, glass or nothing at all!

 Becoming less dependent on plastic is definitely a journey we’re all on, especially here at Tentsile too.
 And we’re certainly not there yet, there’s still so much more to do.
-This year we stopped using any single-use plastic in our factory and instructed all our suppliers not to use plastic packaging in the transportation of our materials.
+Last year we stopped using any single-use plastic in our factory and instructed all our suppliers not to use plastic packaging in the transportation of our materials.

 What you can expect from us now: